 The term VUCA (volatility, uncertainty, complexity and ambiguity) is an apt description for the current business scenario.
 For example, “digital recruiting” is becoming redundant because all recruiting is pretty much digital today.

-Communication and teamwork: With the constant demands of the business world across a fragmented workforce, effective communication and teamwork are critical soft traits for collaboration across all jobs and organisations.
+Communication and teamwork: With the constant demands of the business world across a fragmented workforce, effective communication and teamwork are critical soft traits for collaboration across all jobs and organizations.

 Openness to experience: People who are high in this trait are more adaptable to change, able to work with new ideas better, and respond well to diversity in the workplace.